Fubuchi/NukeTest/README.md

-# NukeTest
+# Nuke Test project

+## Description

-Test how create a C# solution with NUKE
+Test how to create a C# solution with NUKE as build tool